alan-turing-institute/seed-semantic-change/GASC_chapter/readme.md

 ## baseline_evaluation_output

-Output of the baseline evaluation.
+Output of the baseline evaluation of SCAN on Latin data on two time points.

 ## Code